Logo Voyage

 By plane

 Rajiv Gandhi International Airport in Hyderabad is the only international airport in Telangana.
-It has direct flights from many countries.
 International carriers are Air India, Emirates, Kuwait Airways, Malaysia Airlines, Oman Air, Qatar Airways, Saudi Arabian Airlines, Scoot, Singapore Airlines, SriLankan Airlines and Thai Airways.
 Domestic connections are operated by Air India, Deccan, GoAir, IndiGo and SpiceJet.

 By bus

-The Telangana State Road Transport Corporation (TSRTC) runs all types of buses including air-conditioned, non air-conditioned and Volvo, Garuda-Plus, Garuda-Sleeper, Indra, Super Luxury and express buses to all major cities in South India
+The Telangana State Road Transport Corporation (TSRTC) runs all types of buses including air-conditioned, non air-conditioned and Volvo, Garuda-Plus, Garuda-Sleeper, Indra, Super Luxury and express buses to all major cities in Central and Southern India.

-There are several state-owned bus operators like KSRTC [1][dead link] APSRTC, also there are several private operators like redBus, abhiBus, and Ticketgoose[dead link] operating bus services to Telangana
+There are several other state-owned bus operators like KSRTC[dead link] (Karnataka) and APSRTC that operate buses to Telangana.
+There are also several private operators like redBus, abhiBus, and Ticketgoose[dead link] operating bus services to the state.

 Get around

-Like rest of India, buses and railways are the two major forms of transportation within Telangana.
-Hyderabad also boasts metro rail connectivity, and also MMTS trains for local travel.
+Like rest of India, buses and railways are the two major modes of transport within Telangana, aside flying.

 See